The-Scripters-Guild/Warzone/docs/npc/ai-variants-custom.md

     - Direct Damage Scalar: 4.30
     - Grenade Damage Scalar: 0.2325
     - Explosive Damage Scalar: 0.2325
 - Notes: Is a Boss and has a health bar.
-Moves very fast and can one-hit melee a Spartan.
+Moves very fast and can two-hit melee a Spartan.

 ## [17] Brute Warrior